alexsmithfanning/group-website-project/README.md

 #### If you have any issues

-If you have problems accessing anything, just email me at <a href="mailto:alexsmithfanning@gmail.com" target="_top">my personal email address</a> (alexsmithfanning@gmail.com). **Do not contact me via my school Google account, I do not look at it very often!**
+If you have problems accessing anything, just email me at my personal email address (alexsmithfanning@gmail.com). **Do not contact me via my school Google account, I do not look at it very often!**

 ## Contributing to this project